PhluantMobile/dojo_js/README.md

 * data - An object of any GET/POST key/value pairs needed to complete the request.
 * method - Can be either GET or POST.
 Default is GET.
 * js_object - Can be set to true or false.
 Should only be set if the expected return data is JSON.
 * timeout - The timeout for the AJAX call.
-Default is 10000 miliseconds.
+Default is 10000 milliseconds.

 Example: